Patriarch of the Church of the East

-Early history of the Patriarchate of the East
+Early history

 The geographic location of the patriarchate was first in Edessa and then transferred to the Persian capital of Seleucia-Ctesiphon in central Mesopotamia during the Roman conquest of Edessa.
-In the 9th century the patriarchate moved to Baghdad and then through various cities in what was then Assyria (Assuristan/Athura) and is now northern Iraq, south east Turkey and northwest Iran, including, Tabriz, Mosul, and Maragheh on Lake Urmia.
+In the 9th century the patriarchate moved to Baghdad and then through various cities in what was then Assyria (Assur/Athura) and is now northern Iraq, south east Turkey and northwest Iran, including, Tabriz, Mosul, and Maragheh on Lake Urmia.
 Following the Chaldean Catholic Church split from the Assyrian Church, the respective patriarchs of these churches continued to move around northern Iraq.
 In the 19th century, the patriarchate of the Assyrian Church of the East was in the village of Qudshanis in southeastern Turkey.
 In the 20th century, the Assyrian patriarch went into exile, relocating to Chicago, Illinois, United States.
 Another patriarchate, which split off in the 1960s as the Ancient Church of the East, is in Baghdad.

 The patriarchate of the Church of the East evolved from the position of the leader of the Christian community in Seleucia-Ctesiphon, the Persian capital.
 While Christianity had been introduced into Assyria then largely under the rule of the Parthian Empire in the first centuries AD, during the earliest period, leadership was unorganized and there was no established succession.
 In 280, Papa bar Aggai was consecrated as Bishop of Seleucia-Ctesiphon by two visiting bishops, Akha d'abuh' of Arbela and Hai-Beël of Susa, thereby establishing the generally recognized succession.
 Seleucia-Ctesiphon thus became its own episcopal see, and exerted some de facto control over the wider Persian Christian community.
 Papa's successors began to use the title of Catholicos, a Roman designation probably adopted due to its use by the Catholicos of Armenia, though at first it carried no formal recognition.
 In 409 the Church of the East received state recognition from the Sassanid Emperor Yazdegerd I, and the Council of Seleucia-Ctesiphon was called, at which the church's hierarchy was formalized.
 Bishop Mar Isaac was the first to be officially styled Catholicos over all of the Christians in Persia.
 Over the next decades, the Catholicoi adopted the additional title of Patriarch, which eventually became the better known designation.